Gerg-L/spicetify-nix/README.md

 To add third-party themes, extensions or custom apps use `thirdParyThemes`, `thirdParyExtensions` or `thirdParyCustomApps`.
 These expect a set, where the key is the name of the new theme/extension and the value the path.
 Don't forget to enable it seperatly.

-For all available options, check default.nix.
+For all available options, check module.nix or package.nix and the spicetify repo.
+Everything is optional and will revert to the defaults from spicetify.

-Both theme and colorScheme are optional.
+## macOS
+This package has no macOS support, because Spotify in nixpkgs has no macOS support.